romanmatla/RomanMatla/README.md

-### Hi there 👋 I'm Roman Matla.?
+### Hi there 👋 I'm Roman Matla.
 I am a flutter developer with a passion.

 I fell in love with it from the first meeting :fire:.
 I didn't expect there was anything else that could draw me in and interest me so much.
 My passion for learning about and exploring Flutter is a source of constant joy and satisfaction for me:computer:.
 I believe Flutter is the future of mobile development:iphone:.
 It is a technology that has the potential to revolutionize the way we create and use mobile applications.

+-**bold text**Flutter programming experience:**bold text** 1 year :calendar:
+-**bold text**Flutter projects I'm particularly proud of:**bold text**  A mobile app to control the contents of the freezer :snowflake:
+-**bold text**Hobbies and interests:**bold text** I am interested in creative games for children :baby: and looking for new ideas

 <!--
 **romanmatla/RomanMatla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.